United-Codes/cloudofficeprint-python/examples/multiple_request_merge_example/multiple_request_merge_example.md

 # Code (SDK)
 NOTE: For an overview of all the possibilities of this SDK, we refer to the documentation on our [website](https://cloudofficeprint.com/docs).
-First we create a new file and import the Cloud library:
+First we create a new file and import the Cloud Office Print library:
 ```python
 import cloudofficeprint as cop
 ```